springfall2008/batpred/README.md

 FAQ:
   - I've installed Batbred but I don't see the correct entities:
     - First look at AppDeamon.log (can be found in the list of logfiles in the System/Log area of the GUI).
 See if any errors are warnings are found.
 If you see an error it's likely something is configured wrongly, check your entity settings are correct.
-    - Make sure Solcast is installed and it's auto-updated at least a couple of times a day (see the Solcast instructions)
+    - Make sure Solcast is installed and it's auto-updated at least a couple of times a day (see the Solcast instructions).
+The default solcast sensor names maybe wrong, you might need to update the apps.yml config to match your own names (some people don't have the solcast_ bit in their names)
   - Why is my predicted charge % higher or lower than I might expect?
     - Batpred is based on costing, so it will try to save you money.
 If you have the PV 10% option enabled it will also take into account the more worse case scenario and how often it might happen, so if the forecast is a bit unreliable it's better to charge more and not risk getting stung importing.
     - Have you checked your energy rates for import and export are correct, maybe check the rates graph and confirm.
 If you do something like have export>import then Batpred will try to export as much as possible.